Reuben – Undiagnosed condition

 What support do you currently get?
 Do you feel as if you could use more?

-Up until 6 months ago, support was lacking and we felt very isolated as a family.
+Up until a year ago, support was lacking and we felt very isolated as a family.
 The support we now receive is great; we are members of the Syndromes Without A Name (SWAN UK) charity which provides support from a huge network of parents, and we have recently discovered Cambridge Rare Disease Network and their Unique Feet group which is a really amazing group of families who have welcomed us with open arms; we feel a sense of belonging and comfort here.
 We also have respite care for Reuben at PARC Essex, and receive more direct parenting support from a volunteer at Home-Start Essex.
+We’ll also shortly be receiving some help from Essex County Council’s Children and Young People’s Support Service (CAYPS).

 How does not having a full diagnosis affect you?
 What would getting a full diagnosis mean?

-Although we have fantastic support, without a diagnosis we still feel lost, and uncertain on what the future holds for Reuben.
-We understand that a diagnosis is unlikely to change our day-to-day lives, however it would hopefully allow us to plan a little better, to understand what Reuben may or may not be able to do in the future.
-It would give us a sense of peace in having a name to put to his condition, and it would also somewhat reduce the constant appointments, and the stress and anxiety that come with these.
+Although we have fantastic support, without a diagnosis we still feel lost, and uncertain about what the future holds for Reuben.
+We understand that a diagnosis is unlikely to change our day-to-day lives, however, it would hopefully allow us to plan a little better, to understand what Reuben may or may not be able to do in the future.
+It would give us a sense of peace in having a name to put to his condition, and it would also somewhat reduce the constant appointments and the stress and anxiety that come with these.

 What are your hopes for the future?

-The overriding wish is for Reuben to be happy in life.
+Reuben will start at a special school in September which we’re thrilled about as we really feel he will thrive there, and we’re sure this will set him up well for whatever the future holds.
+Our overriding wish is for Reuben to be happy in life.
 There are so many ‘bad’ days where it feels as if he’s at war with the world, and we’d like for the ‘good’ days to outweigh these.
-We fully understand that Reuben’s condition could be life-long, or perhaps confined only to childhood; regardless of which, we will continue to support Reuben and nurture him.
+We fully understand that Reuben’s condition is likely to be life-long, or perhaps in severity only confined to childhood; regardless of which, we will continue to support Reuben and nurture him.
 We’d love to receive a diagnosis one day, however, we’ve also come to terms with knowing that we may never find out.